 During the last twenty years, partnerships have been formed with older adult serving agencies and programs throughout the San Diego County area.
-The select group of gerontology practicum agencies have involved public and private, non-profit and for profit, multidisciplinary inpatient and outpatient settings, including government entities, senior care networks, skilled nursing facilities, residential care, adult protective services and senior teams, hospitals, hospices, community mental health clinics, etc. In order to qualify for the Gerontology Undergraduate Practicum, students shall meet the following criteria prior to enrolling in GERO 400A or GERO 400B:
+The select group of gerontology practicum agencies have involved public and private, non-profit and for profit, multidisciplinary inpatient and outpatient settings, including government entities, senior care networks, skilled nursing facilities, residential care, adult protective services and senior teams, hospitals, hospices, community mental health clinics, etc.

+In order to qualify for the Gerontology Undergraduate Practicum, students shall meet the following criteria prior to enrolling in GERO 400A or GERO 400B:

 - 1. Must have Major Status (all pre-major courses have been completed before declaring Gerontology Major). - 2.
 Completed and passed GERO 310, GERO 360, and GERO 370 before applying for GERO 400A. - 3.
 Must have senior status, class level 4 (at least 90 earned units). - 4.
-Must have a Major GPA of 2.0 or higher. - Must have a minimum SDSU campus overall GPA of 2.0 and be in good academic standing. - 6.
-Must pass Agency Interview and receive Agency Confirmation (including passing additional agency screening and clearances processes).
+Must have a Major GPA of 2.0 or higher. - 5.
+Must have a minimum SDSU campus overall GPA of 2.0 and be in good academic standing. - 6.
+Must pass Agency Interview and receive Agency Confirmation (including passing additional agency screening and clearances processes). - 7.
+Gero students must start the application process to secure a practicum placement at least 6 months prior to the semester they plan to enroll in GERO 400A.

-To obtain additional information please visit http:// socialwork.sdsu.edu/field/program-descriptions/ gerontology-undergraduate/#objectives.
+To obtain additional information please visit http://socialwork.sdsu.edu/field/program-descriptions/gerontology-undergraduate/#objectives.